Zosuchus

-Zosuchus ("Zos [Canyon] crocodile") is a genus of basal, Late Cretaceous crocodyliform from the Mongolia.
+Zosuchus ("Zos [Canyon] crocodile") is a genus of basal, Late Cretaceous crocodyliform from Mongolia.

 The type species is Z. davidsoni, after preparator Amy Davidson.
-The name was emended to davidsonae in 2004.
+The name was amended to davidsonae in 2004.

 Discovery

 It was found in the Redbeds of Zos Canyon (Djadokhta Formation) in the Gobi Desert of Mongolia by expeditions organized by the American Museum of Natural History, and described by palaeontologists Diego Pol and Mark Norell in 2004.

 Material of Z. davidsonae consists of five specimens: